 - Universal Credit with net earnings not exceeding the equivalent of £7,400pa

 Free meals will be equivalent to £3 per day.
 Credit of £15 will be available on student ID cards and will be refreshed each week.
 Any remaining credit will be lost at the end of each week.

-We are pleased to announce a brand new Travel Grant will be available for 2021/22.
+We are pleased to announce that the Travel Grant will continue for 2022/23.
 The Travel Grant will consist of either an allowance towards a New College bus pass or a grant payment to help with the cost of public transport or other travel.
 Applications will automatically be assessed for a Travel Grant when an application is submitted to the Bursary & Free Meals Scheme. *Please note terms and conditions apply, evidence of travel costs will also be required.